 It requires a minimum of 600 Watt power supply.
 Moreover, it is armed with a 6-pin and 8-pin PCI-E power connector with a total power draw of 250 Watts.
 It comes with a power link connector which will neatly guide your cables from the top of the card down to the back.

 EVGA has successfully concocted a sublime cooling system to meet the heavy workload of this card.
 It has redesigned cooling with L-shaped fins to improve contact surface area for better heat dissipation and two 120mm fans to breeze you through the game.
-They’ve really gone overboard with their EVGA iCX cooling to palliate all the rants from previous 1080 card’s overheating concerns.
+They’ve really gone overboard with their EVGA iCX cooling to palliate all the rants from the previous 1080 cards overheating concerns.

 The card’s max temp reaches 73 degrees C at 4k Witcher 3 which is very good for a 2 slot design.
-This card has all sorts of ways to quickly notify you the current running condition of the card via the EVGA software or simply by looking at the 3 temperature indicating LEDs in the card (assuming your case has a window).
+This card has all sorts of ways to quickly notify you of the current running condition of the card via the EVGA software or simply by looking at the 3 temperatures indicating LEDs in the card (assuming your case has a window).
 In terms of compatibility, it supports Windows 10 32/64bit, Windows 8 32/64bit, Windows 7 32/64bit, DX12 OSD with EVGA Precision XOC, and you can stream extreme GeForce GTX PC gaming experiences to a portable device like NVIDIA SHIELD with super-smooth, low-latency performance.

 The card is extremely well built and the thermal sensors are a great feature in ensuring everything is running normally.
-We can highly recommend this card for 1440p 144hz gaming or 4k 60hz depending on your set up.
+We can highly recommend this card for 1440p 144hz gaming or 4k 60hz depending on your setup.
 Just ensure you have a powerful CPU for the 144fps at 1440p.

-This is an exemplary card which excels in visual finesse along with its overclocking prowess shining at the memory clock speeds of 1470 MHz and load clock speeds of 2025 MHz without touching any voltage fluctuation.
+This is an exemplary card that excels in visual finesse along with its overclocking prowess shining at the memory clock speeds of 1470 MHz and load clock speeds of 2025 MHz without touching any voltage fluctuation.
 It is the only GTX1080 Ti that consumes 300W under heavy load.